File | Settings | Version Control | Confirmation for Windows and Linux CLion | Preferences | Version Control | Confirmation for macOS Ctrl+Alt+S

 Show patch in explorer after creation

-Use this drop-down list to define the CLion behavior when a patch is created.
+Use this list to define the CLion behavior when a patch is created.
 The available options are:

 Yes: if this option is selected, native file manager always opens to show the patch file.